 What is a dividend?

-A dividend is a portion of a mutual insurance company's surplus, paid to stockholders.
+A dividend is a portion of a mutual insurance company's surplus, paid to its customers.

 Many workers’ comp carriers in Colorado are stock insurance companies that pay dividends to their stockholders.
 But because Pinnacol is required by statute to operate as a mutual insurance company, it pays dividends to its customers that earn it through their commitment to workplace safety and effective claims management.

 Why don't you lower your rates instead of paying a dividend?